All Things Plants

 Name: Trish

-Jacksonville, TX (Zone 8a)
+Grapevine, TX (Zone 8a)

-I helped beta test the Garden Planting Calendar Charter ATP Member Region: Texas Gardeners Roses Herbs Vegetable Grower
+I helped beta test the Garden Planting Calendar Charter ATP Member Region: Texas Roses Herbs Vegetable Grower

 Composter Canning and food preservation Hosted a Not-A-Raffle-Raffle Organic Gardener Forum moderator Hummingbirder